OWASP/www-project-threat-dragon/docs-2/development/testing/adhoc.md

 title: Testing
 layout: col-document
 tags: threatdragon
-document: Threat Dragon version 2.4
+document: OWASP Threat Dragon version 2.4
 permalink: /docs-2/adhoc/

 ---

 {% include breadcrumb.html %}

-During development it can be convenient to check functionality of the front and back ends in an ad hoc way which is not part of the unit and end-to-end tests.
+During development it can be convenient to manually check functionality of the front and back ends which is not part of the unit and end-to-end tests.

 ### Backend server